 Download this practice workbook to exercise while you are reading this article.

 We’ve included a sample data set in the image below, which includes the company names as well as their stock names.
-We’ve got a start date of about three months ago and end date of today.
+We’ve got a start date of about three months ago and an end date of today.
 Between the intervals, we will download the historical stock data of the three companies on a monthly basis.
 We’ll make sparklines with the closing values of the stock prices of the three companies.
 To do so, we’ll use Excel’s STOCKHISTORY function.

 Step 1: Insert Stock Argument for STOCKHISTORY Function